AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 ### Milestone2 ###

-In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.
+**Hand-ins**
+This folder contains for the respective milestones:
+- All reports in the `reports` folder.
+   - The report for this milestone is `TarAIntino AI Movie Generation Infrastructure.pdf`.
+- Any other documents are the `references` folder.
+   - The graph of the architecture of the project is `TarAIntino System Architecture 1.jpeg` and `TarAIntino System Architecture 2.jpeg` (it was too big in one image).

 **User Interface**
 There is no specific folder for the UI in this repo, as it is in a separate git repo.
 - The UI With Dummy Data is available at: [https://tarantaino-mockup.vercel.app/](https://tarantaino-mockup.vercel.app/)
 - The Git Repo for the UI is available at: [https://github.com/kvrancic/tarantaino-mockup](https://github.com/kvrancic/tarantaino-mockup)

-**Hand-ins**
-This folder contains for the respective milestones:
-- All reports in the `reports` folder.
-- Any other documents (such as screenshots of running steps in the project, or graphs of the architecture of the project) in the `references` folder.

 **Data**
 We gathered a dataset of 11 million computed tag-movie relevance scores from a pool of 1,100 tags applied to 10,000 movies.
 The dataset, approximately 41MB in size, was collected from the following sources: "MovieLens Tag Genome Dataset 2014" in `https://grouplens.org/datasets/movielens/` .
 We have stored it in a private Google Cloud Bucket (see Data Pipeline Containers section below for setup instructions).

 **Notebooks**
 These folders contain code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.

-## EDA notebook
+-> **EDA notebook**
 From `notebooks/eda.ipynb`, we performed exploratory data analysis (EDA) on the dataset to understand its structure and content.
-You can create a venv to run the notebook running `notebooks/venv_setup.sh`, then `source notebooks/taraintino_env/bin/activate`.
+You can create a venv to run the notebook running `bash notebooks/venv_setup.sh`, then `source notebooks/taraintino_env/bin/activate`.
 The EDA revealed that:
 - The dataset contains a rich variety of tags associated with movies.
 - We can identify popular tags and movies based on their relevance scores.
 - Since the dataset is really small, there is no real utility in doing PCA, but we might be interested in looking at the effect of it on the results if time permits in this project.
+Indeed, we notice systematically that there are more irrelevant movie-tag pairs than relevant ones, more unpopular movies than popular ones, and more unused tags than popular ones.

 **Google cloud setup**
 Make sure you have gcloud set up on your machine before working with the following containers.